DerGuru/The-Resonant/Chapters/03-Part3-04-Not_if_she_s_not_recruiting_or_demonstrating_publicly.md

 "No. Clean week.
 No issues."

 Reeves closed the folder.
 "Good.
 Keep it up.
 These early check-ins set precedent.
-The Director is watching progress.
 So far, you're exceeding expectations."

 "What expectations were those?"

-"Honesty.
+"Cooperation."
 He gives a half-smile.
 "Most people in your position try to hide activity or minimize capability.
 You're being straightforward.
 That's appreciated."

 "Lying would be stupid," Jason said.
 "You'd catch it eventually.
 Then trust breaks.
 Then the whole arrangement fails."

 "Exactly.
 Which is why I suspect this will work."
 Reeves stood.
 "Same time next week?"

-"I'll be here."

-"Good.
-Oh - one more thing.
-The Director still wants to meet.
-At your convenience.
-No pressure.
-But it would help establish rapport."

-Jason considered that.
-"Next month.
-After a few more successful check-ins.
-When we've proven consistency."

-"Reasonable.
-I'll relay that."
+"I'll see you next week."

+"Good."
 Reeves picked up his folder.
 "Until next week, Mr. Fischer."

 He left.
 Jason sat alone with his coffee, feeling something that might have been relief.